 Behind the authoritative black and white party line, there must surely be something more insidious lurking.
 This is FIFA after all.

-In truth, I didn’t expect them to try to explain a term so ambiguous it does just about enough to cover every possible theorised reason for the rule to exist.
+I decided to email current IFAB members Ray Ellingham and William Campbell to try to get a sense of where they drew the line between acceptable and “excessive” amounts of joy.
+In truth, I didn’t expect a reply or any attempt by them to try to explain a term so ambiguous it just about covers every possible theorised reason for the rule to exist.

 But a few days after I sent the email, a reply came through from the International Football Association Board, which was written by David Elleray…..yes him.
 David Elleray, the former top level referee who awarded two penalties to Man Utd in the 1994 FA Cup Final, the man who sent Roy Keane off four times in his career and who officiated the famous Man Utd vs Arsenal FA Cup Semi Final replay, when Ryan Giggs scored “that” goal.

 Here is what Mr. Elleray had to say:

 Ray has asked me to answer your question.